soudabeh19/repro-tools/README.md

 -e EXCLUDEFOLDERS, --excludeFolders        The path to the file containing the folders and files that should be excluded from creating checksums.
 -k CHECKCORRUPTION, --checkCorruption      The script verifies if any files are corrupted ,when this flag is set as true -s SQLITEFILE,      --sqLiteFile           The path to the SQLITE file,having the reprozip trace details.
+-x EXECFILE ,       --execFile             Writes the executable details to a file.
 ```

 ### Test Cases